Check back for more information

 During his 30-year career, Eric has held a variety of roles in machine design, analysis, testing, new technology introduction, new product introduction, product quality and reliability, as well as development of collaborative research programs with industry and government agency partners.

-Get a firsthand look at leading technical innovations, create meaningful dialogue and get inspired by participating in an off-site field trips and technical excursions.
+Get a firsthand look at leading technical innovation, create meaningful dialogue and get inspired by participating in an off-site field trip and technical excursion.

 Murray Energy Corporation, Ohio County Mine Tour

 Friday, September 28, 2018 | 8:00 am – 5:00 pm | $25 per person

 Sponsored by Murray Energy Corporation